chrisarusso/ai-consolidate-all-company-data-for-search/PLAN.md

 - [ ] Design information architecture for multi-source results
 - [ ] Prototype Google Drive integration
 - [ ] Create demo data set for testing

+## Rationale and Implementation Notes

+Chosen stack and packaging
+- Backend uses FastAPI + Pydantic to get typed request/response models, async handlers, and a mature test client.
+This mirrors existing Savas FastAPI use (see CLAUDE.md), keeps the mental model consistent, and speeds iteration for RAG-style backends.
+- Dependencies are intentionally minimal in `pyproject.toml` (FastAPI, httpx, pydantic, uvicorn, pytest, anyio, python-multipart) to respect the “prefer minimal libraries” guidance.
+Editable install and a local virtualenv avoid macOS system Python constraints (PEP 668) while keeping the feedback loop fast.

+Data/storage abstractions (why stubs now, swap later)
+- In-memory repo and queue mirror the shapes we need for Postgres+pgvector and SQS/PubSub but avoid infra during early validation.
+They expose the same CRUD and search boundaries so swapping to real storage does not change the API layer.
+- Stub embeddings are deterministic hash-based vectors: zero cost, deterministic tests, and no network calls.
+The interface is intentionally thin so we can drop in OpenAI embeddings later without touching callers.
+- A single seeded Slack document/chunk is loaded at startup to make the POC return something immediately without external data.
+This is deliberate scaffolding, not production data.

+Ingestion design
+- Webhook-first ingestion for Fathom matches the requirement that transcripts must be processed automatically when a call completes.
+FastAPI’s `/webhooks/fathom/call-completed` validates a signature/bearer token (depending on how Fathom delivers auth) and immediately enqueues work to decouple ingestion latency.
+- BackgroundTasks stand in for a real queue + worker (e.g., SQS + Fargate).
+The worker path (fetch, chunk, embed, persist, alert) is isolated so we can plug a real queue with minimal change.
+- Chunking (`chunker.py`) groups by character budget while retaining speaker and timing.
+This preserves evidence for search snippets and supplies context for alerts (e.g., who said it, when).
+- Inline `transcript_url` (`inline://...`) keeps local/offline testing simple while using the same code path that will handle signed URLs from Fathom.

+Search and retrieval
+- The target retrieval approach is hybrid (BM25 + vector + RRF) with an optional rerank layer; the current implementation is simplified but keeps the API contract (`/search`, filters, rerank flag) intact.
+That contract stability lets us upgrade the internals (pgvector + Postgres tsvector or OpenSearch) without breaking clients.
+- ACL enforcement is threaded through the repository interface (viewer email, allowed principals per document) so access control will survive the swap to real storage.

+Alerts
+- Phase 1 uses explicit keyword rules (budget, schedule, satisfaction, opportunity) per `docs/alerts_rules.md`.
+This is intentional: cheap, deterministic, and inspectable, giving us fast signal with no model training.
+The scoring API returns structured alert objects so a later classifier can replace the rules without changing consumers.

+Surfaces and auth
+- Slack slash command is the primary UX in POC because it meets users where they work and requires no new UI.
+Signature verification follows Slack’s v0 spec.
+The handler passes viewer identity (email/user) to search to support ACLs.
+- Minimal web UI (`/ui`) exists for manual demos and debugging without Slack setup.
+It is intentionally bare to minimize surface area until we add OAuth/SSO and richer filtering.

+Testing and determinism
+- Pytest suite covers health, webhook signature + ingest, alert generation, and search.
+Inline transcripts keep tests self-contained and deterministic (no network calls, no flaky embeddings).
+- Deterministic stub embeddings ensure stable scores in tests and demos; once real embeddings are enabled, we can pin fixtures or snapshot responses to keep tests reliable.

+Documentation footprint
+- Dedicated docs (`docs/fathom_integration.md`, `ingestion_pipeline.md`, `search_api.md`, `alerts_rules.md`, `ui_surfaces.md`) keep rationale close to code and align with CLAUDE.md’s preference for consolidated, longer docs rather than scattered notes.